Perly Consulting │ Beck Eco

 OVERVIEW

-AI presentation tools have solved speed but not quality or ROI.
-Gamma ($2.1B valuation, $100M ARR profitably, 70M users as of May 2026) and Microsoft Copilot in PowerPoint (agentic GA April 22 with +25% satisfaction) have achieved production-grade scale and feature maturity.
-Yet the practice remains firmly bleeding-edge: independent testing shows accuracy failures (76% of Gamma PowerPoint exports require manual fixes, factual hallucination rates 17-44%), NBER's 6,000-executive survey found 80% detecting no productivity impact, and only 3% of Microsoft 365 users converted to paid Copilot, forcing Microsoft to enforce a $30/month paywall in April.
+AI presentation tools have solved speed but not quality or enterprise ROI.
+Gamma ($2.1B valuation, $100M ARR profitably, 100M users as of June 2026) and Microsoft Copilot in PowerPoint (agentic GA April 22, +43% weekly usage post-May redesign) have achieved production-grade scale and feature maturity.
+Yet the practice remains firmly bleeding-edge: independent testing shows accuracy failures (76% of Gamma PowerPoint exports require manual fixes, factual hallucination rates 17-78% across vendors), NBER's 6,000-executive survey found 80% detecting no productivity impact, and only 3% of Microsoft 365 users converted to paid Copilot despite enterprise deployment at 20M+ seats.
 The core tension persists between generation speed and production fidelity.
-Agentic presentation editing now works reliably for multi-step tasks, but brand consistency, export-to-editable-PowerPoint, and audience-aware storytelling remain production blockers.
-Market capital is routing away from general-purpose presentation tools toward either foundational models or specialized vertical agents, signaling structural headwinds despite user-base scale.
-Whether tool maturity and user adoption translate into measurable enterprise ROI remains the unsolved question holding this practice at the bleeding-edge tier.
+Agentic presentation editing now works reliably for multi-step tasks, but hallucination risk (KPMG forced to retract an entire AI report due to fabricated case studies), brand consistency, export-to-editable-PowerPoint, and audience-aware storytelling remain production blockers.
+Broad enterprise AI ROI crisis (56% of CEOs see zero ROI, 95% struggle with returns) compounds presentation-specific headwinds.
+Whether tool maturity and user adoption translate into measurable ROI remains the unsolved question holding this practice at bleeding-edge tier.

 CURRENT LANDSCAPE